 - A combination of the Wisdom 2.0 team, judges, and other professional advisors may continue to work collaboratively with and mentor the winner for further refinement, financing, and promotion of their project.
 This support team will be decided based on the needs of the winner

-- The winner will be recognized on the Wisdom 2.0 website, Facebook page, and Twitter Account, as well as on the 1440 Foundation website
+- Recognition on the Wisdom 2.0 website, Facebook page, and Twitter Account, as well as on the 1440 Foundation website

-- The winner will receive a complimentary ticket to the Wisdom 2.0 2014 Conference and may be eligible to present their idea and chronicle their progress on stage
+- A complimentary ticket to the Wisdom 2.0 2014 Conference and may be eligible to present their idea and chronicle their progress on stage